wyuenho/emacs-corfu-pixel-perfect/README.md

 as uniform in widths.
 Combining both characteristics, this package can offer a stable terminal mode with less than half the code of `corfu-terminal` while providing the same or better result.

-### Misc fixes

-1. Margin formatter returning an empty string no longer deletes the left padding.
-2. Independent `corfu-right-margin-width` and `corfu-bar` options.
-When `corfu-bar` is greater than `corfu-right-margin-width`, it no longer takes over `corfu-right-margin-width`.
-3. Various negative width and divide by zero issues.
-4. Popup height is also now pixel perfect.

 ## Performance